 Please note- I don’t really like the texture without protein powder, but some readers have made my other protein muffin recipes without it with success.
 I cannot vouch for the outcome myself.

-- Preheat the oven to 350 Fahrenheit and line a 12-count muffin tin with muffin liners and set aside.
+- Preheat the oven to 180C/350F and line a 12-count muffin tin with muffin liners and set aside.
 This can also be made using a mini muffin tin.